Landscape Choices Inspired by Nature

 Every space, no matter how small, matters!

-There are so many places around our homes, neighborhoods and towns where we can make simple changes to improve habitat quality for a broad diversity of wildlife species.
+There are so many places around our homes, neighborhoods and towns where we can make simple changes, such as “Leaving the Leaves!” to improve habitat quality for a broad diversity of wildlife species.

 Here are just a few tips, to get you started: